Asteski/WinMac/README.md

 ## Features

+- **WinMac Menu** - Start Menu replaced with newly developed Win32 app to fully resemble functionality of Apple Menu

+- **WinMac Toolbar** - highly customizable toolbar added to taskbar to resemble Apple Menu Bar

 - **Quick Launcher** - Spotlight-like launcher for power users that contains additional features, allowing users to quickly search for files, folders, applications, and settings on your system

 - **Dock** - highly customizable and feature-rich dock application, used to achieve macOS-like dock experience

 - **Hot Corners** - assign custom actions triggered when you hover your mouse cursor over the screen corners

-- **Enhanced Start Menu** - Start Menu replaced with newly developed Win32 app to fully resemble functionality of Apple menu

 - **Enhanced Taskbar** - legacy Taskbar put on top, with enhanced capabilities and looks to match Windows 11 design